glenn-barker/web-bdd/README.md

 ## Pre-requisites
 1. Python 3.7
-2. `pip` for managing and installing Python packages.
-3. `pip install pipenv` for managing virtual environment and package installation.
+2. `pip install pipenv` for package installation and virtual environment management.
-4. Currently, the web drivers required by Selenium (e.g. `chromedriver.exe`) are not packaged or included here, so you will need to provide these yourself and ensure they are in a location that is accessible.
+3. Currently, the web drivers required by Selenium (e.g. `chromedriver.exe`) are not packaged or included here, so you will need to provide these yourself and ensure they are in a location that is accessible.
 (I.E. they are in your `PATH`.)